dovecot/documentation/docs/core/plugins/acl.md

 default they have no permissions to any of the mailboxes.
 See [[link,acl_master_users]] for more information.

-## ACL vfile Backend
+## ACL vfile Driver

-`vfile` backend supports per-mailbox ACLs and global ACLs.
+`vfile` driver supports per-mailbox ACLs and global ACLs.

 Per-mailbox ACLs are stored in `dovecot-acl` named file, which exists in: